SIX FOOT JOE - CDs

 LIVE AT LORI'S PLACE

-The new live CD from Six Foot Joe & the Red Hot Rhinos 'Live at Lori's Place' is out and only available at band performances.
+The live CD from Six Foot Joe & the Red Hot Rhinos 'Live at Lori's Place' is out and only available at band performances.
 The disc has all the favorites including My '55 Cadillac, It Feels Like Summer and the Christmas classic One Cool Rockin' Sleigh.

 THE TEQUILA INCIDENT